Investors await Evergrande's overdue $148 mln payment as debt woes grow - Up News Info

 Evergrande, the world’s most indebted developer, has been stumbling from deadline to deadline in recent weeks as it grapples with more than $300 billion in liabilities, $19 billion of which are international market bonds.

-The company has not defaulted on any of its offshore debt obligations, but another overdue $148 million bond payment must be made on Wednesday and it has coupon payments totalling more than $255 million on its June 2023 and 2025 bonds on Dec.
-28.
+The company has not defaulted on any of its offshore debt obligations, but another overdue $148 million bond payment must be made on Wednesday.
+There was no word on that payment as of early afternoon Asia time.

 Advertisement